 However I visited an island in Samoa last year and they had different banana varieties and heavens to betsy they were delicious!
 So now I look for other banana varieties whenever I’m at the grocer.
 Try it out!

-The tricks to perfect banana bread:
+How to make perfect banana bread:

 - Brown Sugar.
-In this banana bread recipe I use a combination of both brown and white sugar, where usually banana bread only contains white sugar.
+In this recipe I use a combination of both brown and white sugar, where usually banana bread only contains white sugar.
 However, brown sugar contains molasses, which positively changes the texture and flavor of your banana bread, but the sweetness level will be the same.

 - Small loaf pans.
 Often times when people make banana bread they will get a burnt or incredibly thick outer crust while the very center of the bread has a cavity of raw batter.
 This can be caused by too much banana or by cheap baking pans.
-However I found that my favorite way to outdo this problem is by baking banana bread in a small loaf pan.
+However I found that my favorite way to outdo this problem is by baking it in a small loaf pan.
 Then my recipe can still have lots of bananas and be totally flavor packed.

 - Nuts.
 Pecans are my favorite addition to banana bread.
 They are not absolutely necessary, so if you hate nuts then by all means skip them.
 However they do take the batter to the perfect consistency so try them out if you’re on the fence over the whole nuts in banana bread issue.